-Beyond assumptions - 'What does your parent(s) or 'What does you mum and/or dad do?'
+Beyond assumptions - Accepting differences in families 'What does your parent(s) or caregiver(s) do?'
+'What does you mum and/or dad do?'

-Accepting differences in caregiver(s) do?' \

-families

 Children have a better chance of thriving when the uniqueness of their family is acknowledged and respected (17).
 Assuming a family has heterosexual, cisgender or biologically related parents can privilege the role of the birthing parent above other relationships (18) and/or create an assumption that the birthing parent is a woman (19).